 This is an opening from the small intestine

 This is an opening for a person’s urine

 Frequently Asked Questions

-Read Frequently Asked Questions on stoma pouches, stoma management products and lifestyle advice.
+Read Frequently Asked Questions on stoma bags, stoma management products and lifestyle advice.

 Stoma management support